 The hype behind PVC hydroponics caused these systems to become extremely popular, but they also caused confusion around the subject.
-This, combined with rumors that PVC is toxic, led to a shroud of mist settling in and I plan to blow that shroud away with the following FAQ.
+This, combined with rumors that PVC isn't safe for hydroponics due to its toxicity, led to a shroud of mist settling in and I plan to blow that shroud away with the following FAQs.

 But let's take a look at some of the most frequently asked questions regarding PVC hydroponics.

 I heard PVC is toxic and dangerous to plants and humans, true or false?

 You may be wondering why other types of PVC should not be used.
 It is due to the fact that they are not food-safe .

 PVC is a type of thermoplastic polymer that is made out of different chemicals, which normally are comprised of Phthalates, Organotins, Lead, and/or Cadmium.
 When burned, it can also emit Dioxin, which is a class 1 carcinogenic and dangerous chemical.

 They are toxic to humans and also will negatively impact your plants..
 PVC pipes also cannot be recycled, and when exposed to sunlight for a long time, lead ash can be passed to the pipe.

 The PVC, over time, can leach toxic chemicals out to your nutrient solutions.
 That can stunt the growth of your plants or kill them, even if you try using remedies to revive them.
 This is why people often consider PVC bad for hydroponics.

 Another drawback to using PVC is that it is hard to get them connected to a hydroponic system.
 Various connections will need to be glued together, but there is the risk of over gluing.
 Upon installation, that can end up being toxic, and risk the lives of your plants as glue is running through the water.